JoshuaDjordjevic/flip/README.md

 A simple flipbook-style animation tool, written in Python using Pygame

 # Usage
-Simply run app.py, and draw away!
+Simply run app.py, and draw your animation!

 ## Interface Controls
-Currently the software is insanely rudimentory.
-There's basically no UI.
-The keybinds are:
+We've got a ui now!
+But here are the existing keyboard shortcuts if you'd like to use those instead, as it allows for a faster workflow:
 * N: Insert new frame
 * C: Copy current frame
 * DEL: Delete current frame